 This will only take about five minutes because it has already been cooked.

 Put the corn on a serving platter and remove it from the hot water using tongs.

 Butter and salt must be added after removing the corn from the pot for additional flavor.

 People make the mistake of adding salt to the water thinking this will enhance the taste, but the end result is the kernels get too dry.
 It is better to season the corn after reheating rather than before.

-2. Reheating Corn on the Cob using an Oven
+How to Reheat Corn on the Cob in an Oven:

 Reheating in the oven is the most efficient way to obtain evenly warmed corn on the cob.
 This process takes less than 10 minutes, doesn’t need any supervision, and takes about 15 minutes in total.